rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

     ```bash
     $ minicom -D /dev/mbot_tty -b 115200
     ```
-    `-D` indicates the serial port device, and `-b` sets the communication speed or baud rate.
+    - `-D` indicates the serial port device, and `-b` sets the communication speed or baud rate.
+    - If the minicom command doesn't work, run this: `ls /dev | grep mbot`
+    ```bash
+    $ mbot@mbot-0018-shaw:/dev$ ls /dev | grep mbot
+    mbot_lcm
+    mbot_tty
+    ```
+    If you do not see the 2 outputs above, unplug the USB which connect Jetson and Pico, then plug back in.

     To make the command easier to use, run the following:
     ```bash